xxpasixx/EvoFaderWing/readme.md

 [Wiring Diagrams](https://github.com/stagehandshawn/EvoFaderWing/wiki/Wiring-Diagrams)

-Any questions can be sent to me at [stagehandshawn@gmail.com](mailto:stagehandshawn@gmail.com).
-I'll help when I can.
+I have added discussions to the repo so any questions can be asked there.

 ---
 ## Project Images